-We recommend that you should schedule an appointment well in advance of your trip, ideally 6-8 weeks prior to travel.
-It is important to plan ahead because some vaccines may take up to a month to become fully effective, and others require a series of injections.
+We recommend that you schedule an appointment well in advance of your trip, ideally 6-8 weeks prior to travel.
+It is important to plan ahead.
+Some vaccines may take up to a month to become fully effective, and others require a series of injections.

-Immunizations and any prescriptions you receive will be based on your itinerary, planned activities, and any medical conditions you may have.
-We will also advise you about ways to decrease risk of infection from food, water, and insects depending on where you travel.
+Immunizations and any prescriptions you receive will be based on your medical conditions, itinerary, and planned activities.
+Depending on where you travel, we will also advise about ways to decrease risk of infection from food, water, and insects.

 A copy of your previous immunization history is required for your travel appointment at SHAC.
-Documentation of immunization dates can be found at your doctor's office or previous schools you have attended.
+Documentation of immunization dates can be found at your doctor's office or previously attended schools.
 Serologic proof of immunity for measles, mumps, rubella, Hep A, Hep B, and varicella can be done but this test is not covered by health insurance.
-You will be solely responsible for the cost of the test.
-Immunizations and/or medications for travel may not be covered by your insurance and it is your responsibility to contact your individual insurance for coverage benefits.
+You will solely be responsible for the cost of the test.
+Immunizations and/or medications for travel may not be covered by insurance and it is your responsibility to contact your individual insurance carrier for coverage benefits.

-Again, we require that you bring your previous immunization record to your travel visit.
+Again, we require that you bring your previous immunization record to your SHAC travel visit appointment.
 If you do not bring this documentation your appointment will be rescheduled and a $25 charge will be incurred.
-We also require that when you schedule your appointment, you give us detailed information about which countries you will travel to and how long you will be in each area.
+When you schedule your appointment we also require that you give us detailed information about which countries you will travel to and how long you will be in the area.